DavidAdam1323/magic-math-project/README.md

 # TipKalc

 TipKalc is a simple and intuitive bill-splitting calculator designed to help groups quickly and easily calculate the total bill, including tip, and share it evenly among friends.
-Whether you're dining out or splitting expenses, QuickTip makes it easy to determine how much each person owes, factoring in a customisable tip percentage.
+Whether you're dining out or splitting expenses, TipKalc makes it easy to determine how much each person owes, factoring in a customisable tip percentage.

 ### Live Demo